GDQuest/godot-steering-ai-framework/docs/quickstart.md

 func _physics_process(delta: float) -> void:
-    # Make sure any change in position and speed has been recorded
+    # Make sure any change in position and speed has been recorded.
     update_agent()

     if current_health <= flee_health_threshold:
         pursue_blend.enabled = false
         flee_blend.enabled = true

-    # Calculate the desired acceleration
+    # Calculate the desired acceleration.
     priority.calculate_steering(acceleration)

     # We add the discovered acceleration to our linear velocity.
 The toolkit does not limit